verdi-workshop/2024/call-for-papers/index.md

   - __B__ - short papers: tools and demonstrations (6 pages);
   - __C__ - journal-first papers (4 pages).

+Accepted papers from all categories will appear in the proceedings of the conference.
 The page limit excludes references and appendices.
 Papers should be prepared in LaTeX, adhering to the Springer LNCS format and Guidelines.
 For further information please visit the LNCS page at [https://www.springer.com/lncs](https://www.springer.com/lncs){:target="_blank"}.

 Please use the easychair link below to submit your paper: